 There were six individual inductees in this debut year of the Oakwell Hall Of Fame.

 The man who 'made' Barnsley Football Club, way back in 1887, the Reverend Tiverton Preedy was our first inductee and on behalf of the Church and the Preedy name, Club Chaplain, Peter Amos was on hand to accept the award, given to him by Club Historian, David Wood.

 'Mr Barnsley', the late, great Norman Rimmington BEM was an initial inductee also.
 A man who served his beloved football club until his very last days with us, Norman would have probably thought this honour was too much, such was his character.
 His Grandson, Richard Ward accepted the honour which was presented to him on the evening by Head Of Physiotherapy at Oakwell, Craig Sedgwick.

 Third inductee on the night was club legend Barry Murphy.
-Still the record appearance holder at Barnsley Football Club and still working at the club on matchdays, 'Spud' was presented his induction award by Barnsley FC's Finance Director, Robert Zuk.
+Still the record appearance holder at Barnsley Football Club and still working at the club on matchdays, Barry was presented with his induction award by Barnsley FC Director, Robert Zuk.